dmauro/node-jade-compress/README.md

 TODOs:
+* Put hashes in a db, allow user to supply a store.
+* Cleanup this readme and pakage.json
 * Module testing
-* Add support for non-local files in compress filters.
+* Add support for non-local files in compress filters, maybe?
-* Handle someone requesting a cache file while it's being created.
-* Put hashes in a db, allow user to supply a store.
-* Remove old file hashes
+* Error on wrong file types for filter